-CERTIFICATE Communications Emphasis Additional Program Requirements TOTAL NOTE: Mathematics & Human Relations must be included as courses or be clearly identified as content included in other required courses for a Certificate.
-3 24 3 30 ASSOCIATE OF APPLIED SCIENCE Communications/English Constitution Social Science/Humanities/Fine Arts Mathematics Science Emphasis/Additional Program Requirements TOTAL Mathematics and Science may be include as courses or clearly identified as content in other required courses.
+CERTIFICATE Communications Emphasis Additional Program Requirements TOTAL NOTE: Mathematics & Human Relations must be included as courses or be 3 24 3 30 ASSOCIATE OF APPLIED SCIENCE Communications/English Constitution Social Science/Humanities/Fine Arts Mathematics Science Emphasis/Additional Program Requirements TOTAL 6 3 3 3 42 60 clearly identified as content Mathematics and Science may be included in other required courses for a Certificate.
+Mathematics and Science may be include as courses or clearly identified as content in other required courses.
 NOTE: Human Relations must be included as a course or be clearly identified as content included in other required courses for an Associate of Applied Science.
-6 3 3 3 42 60
+ASSOCIATE OF GENERAL STUDIES Communications Constitution Science Mathematics Social Science Humanities Additional Program Requirements TOTAL 6 3 3 3 3 39 60 (B/R 3/14) IVIAL 00